MFCLIP: Multi-modal Fine-grained CLIP for Generalizable Diffusion Face Forgery Detection: Related Work

 \subsection{Vision-Language Models}

-Different from conventional image-based models that consist of an image feature encoder and a classifier to predict a fixed set of predefined sample categories, the vision-language models \cite{vls,zhao2024evaluating,yu2023task} such as contrastive language-image pre-training (CLIP) \cite{clip} simultaneously train an image encoder and a text encoder, to match image and text pairs from training datasets.
-CLIP facilitates inference on downstream tasks using a zero-shot linear classifier embedded with the class names or descriptions from the target dataset, showing robust image representations across various domains, including object detection and image generation.
+Different from conventional image-based models that consist of an image feature encoder and a classifier to predict a fixed set of predefined sample categories, the vision-language models \cite{vls,clip} such as contrastive language-image pre-training (CLIP) \cite{clip} simultaneously train an image encoder and a text encoder, to match image and text pairs from training datasets.
+CLIP facilitates inference on downstream tasks using a zero-shot linear classifier embedded with the class names or descriptions from the target dataset.
 To circumvent the labour-intensive and inconsistent performance associated with prompt engineering for text encoders, CoOp \cite{ coop} models the context words of a prompt using learnable vectors, and places the class token (i.e., names or descriptions) at the end or middle position.
 CFPL \cite{cfpl} is designed to study the various semantic prompts conditioned on different visual features for generalizable face anti-spoofing.
 Unlike traditional CLIP-based methods, our model is capable of capturing visual face forgery embeddings across image-noise modalities, and aligning the cross-modality features using the SPA method, adaptively.